Classification of abelian actions with globally hypoelliptic orbitwise laplacian I: The Greenfield-Wallach conjecture on nilmanifolds: Introduction

-and the Katok conjecture states that Equation \ref{Eq:DiscreteCohomologicalEquation} has a solution for every $v\in C^{\infty}(M)$.
+and the Katok conjecture states that Equation \ref{Eq:DiscreteCohomologicalEquation} has a solution for every $v\in C^{\infty}(M)$ if and only if $f$ is (up to smooth coordinate change) a diophantine translation on a torus.
 Much less is known about the discrete Katok conjecture.
 Indeed, apart from some results on low-dimensional tori \cite{dosSantosLuz1998}, nothing is known in full generality.
 If one restricts to diffeomorphisms homotopic to identity, then more can be proved and, in particular, the results from \cite{RordriguezHertzRodriguezHertz2006} still apply.
 For a $\mathbb{Z}^{k}-$action $\alpha$ generated by $f_{1},...,f_{k}$, we define a (discrete) orbitwise laplacian as

 We say that $\alpha$ is GH if $\Delta_{\alpha}$ is globally hypoelliptic.
-Many of the results of this paper can be generalized to GH $\mathbb{Z}^{k}-$actions (for example the cohomology calculations in Section \ref{SubSec:HodgeTheoryForDynamicalCohomology}, and both $(i)$ and $(ii)$ from Theorem \ref{MainThm:ThmB}).
-However, obtaining information about the homotopy type of $\mathbb{Z}^{k}-$actions, or a $\mathbb{Z}-$actions, from the assumption that the action is cohomology free, is difficult.
-Indeed, even in the case of the torus (of high dimension), it is still not known if a cohomology free diffeomorphism is homotopic to identity.
-As for $\mathbb{Z}-$actions, obtaining information about the homotopy type of $\alpha$ from the assumption that $\Delta_{\alpha}$ is globally hypoelliptic seems like a difficult problem, which we plan to address in future work. \end{remark}
+Many of the results of this paper can be generalized to GH $\mathbb{Z}^{k}-$actions that are homotopic to identity (e.g., the cohomology calculations in Section \ref{SubSec:HodgeTheoryForDynamicalCohomology}, and both $(i)$ and $(ii)$ from Theorem \ref{MainThm:ThmB}).
+However, obtaining information about the homotopy type of a $\mathbb{Z}^{k}-$action from the assumption that $\Delta_{\alpha}$ is globally hypoelliptic is difficult.
+Indeed, even in the case of the torus (of high dimension), it is still not known if a cohomology free diffeomorphism is homotopic to identity. \end{remark}